mabq/arch-setup/README.md

 If you used any other method to complete the base Archlinux installation, make sure the following requirements are met before running this script (review the first script):

-   - The `ansible` and `git` packages must be already installed.
-This script must be executed with `ansible-pull`.
+   - `ansible` and `git` must be already installed (no configuration required).
-   - You must be logged in as the user for which you want to create all the configuration files, `sudo` must be installed and the sudoer file must be already configured.
+   - `sudo` must be installed and the sudoer file (for the user XXXXXXXXX must be already configured.
+You must be logged in as the user for which you want to create all the configuration files.
    - The encryption password must be stored in a file called `/home/{user}/.vault_key`.